 All homes that serve vulnerable populations are required to have an emergency management plan in place.
 This plan should formally prepare and map out the elements of a home's emergency responses to different potential catastrophic situations.
 It is important for you to be knowledgeable about your home's emergency management plan as well as the most common emergencies and disasters your home might experience.

 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: Preparing for Emergencies & Disasters A. Workplace Violence B. Chemicals C. Electrical Safety D. Fire Safety E. Natural Emergencies F. Review Section 3: Conclusion A. Summary B. Course Contributor C. Resources D. References E. Congratulations

 Lynda Welch is a registered nurse with an extensive career history in long-term care management.
 She provides general administrative and clinical nursing consultative services to staff in long-term care homes.
 Lynda is also a legal nurse consultant.
-Her understanding of operational and clinical issues related to long term care, combined with her ability to read and interpret government standards and legislation, provides plaintiff, defense and labour lawyers with an objective, evidence-based opinion related to relevant standards of care.Disclosure: Lynda Welch, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Her understanding of operational and clinical issues related to long term care, combined with her ability to read and interpret government standards and legislation, provides plaintiff, defense and labour lawyers with an objective, evidence-based opinion related to relevant standards of care.Disclosure: Lynda Welch, RN has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.